 Season nine however failed with Duchovny fully removed from the show (but coming back for the original finale The Truth).
 A lot of that was because of the show's unwillingness to let go of one of the show's two main stars and become 'the next generation' of Doggett and Reyes (Annabeth Gish).
 The truth is, the best episodes were those when it wasn't Mulder of Scully but so few fans were watching by this point it barely mattered.

 It also depends on how big the core cast is.
-The various Law & Order shows survived the loss of a leading man because of the big ensemble and largely episodic nature of the show (arguably more so than The X Files).
+The various Law & Order shows survived the loss of a leading stars because of the big ensemble and largely episodic nature of the show (arguably more so than The X Files).
 The same occurred with ER .
 George Clooney's Doctor Ross was for many, the main attraction, but when Hollywood came calling, the show continued because of the strong cast around him.
 In fact, the show lasted for many, many more years after Clooney's departure and an ever-revolving cast.

-Maybe a strong ensemble is the key; whereas The X Files is ultimately Mulder and Scully's journey, these big hospital and crime dramas are more about the case of the week.
+Maybe a strong ensemble is the key; whereas The X Files was ultimately Mulder and Scully's journey, these big hospital and crime dramas are more about the case of the week.
 The characters should be strong, but the premise of the show can survive it.
 It would be interesting to see if a show like Star Trek could survive the same.
 Some characters came and left but the captain always stayed; Star Trek: The Next Generation could have lost Patrick Stewart's Jean Luc Picard after season three's terrific Borg cliff-hanger and while I am glad he stayed, would the show have been as good and successful without him?

 Babylon 5 managed the switch of leading commander from Michael O'Hare's Jeffrey Sinclair to Bruce Boxleitner's more charismatic Captain John Sheridan.
 But interestingly, fans were less forgiving of the loss of second in command Susan Ivanova (Claudia Christian) when she was replaced by Tracy Scoggins's Captain Elizabeth Lochley in the final season.
 Of course, the core story was mostly wrapped up by that point too.
 Then there is fellow 90's sci-fi series Sliders, a show that lost its core characters one by one; we all mourned the loss John Rhys-Davies' Professor Maximilian Arturo in the third season, by when the show replaced series star Quinn Mallory (Jerry O'Connell) after the fourth, everyone stopped watching and the show died a death a year later.